apache/spark/docs/README.md

 whichever version of Spark you currently have checked out of revision control.

 ## Prerequisites
-The Spark documentation build uses a number of tools to build HTML docs and API docs in Scala, Python and R.
+The Spark documentation build uses a number of tools to build HTML docs and API docs in Scala, Java, Python, R and SQL.

 You need to have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [Python](https://docs.python.org/2/using/unix.html#getting-and-installing-the-latest-version-of-python)